Sunday, June 27, 2010

 08 Bosnia and Herzegovina

 V: *Since it fits the harder, more together and less compromising edge the song brandishes on stage.
-First and possibly only true contender for the 2010 Silk Purse/Sow’s Ear award, with some very attractive backing vocals (and vocalists) and effective lighting.
-I’m glad Vukašin ditched his original stance there at the end, where all through the rehearsals it looked like he was itching to pick his nose.
+This is the first and possibly only true contender for the 2010 Silk Purse/Sow’s Ear award, with some very attractive backing vocals (and vocalists) and effective lighting.
+I was happy to see Vukašin ditch his original stance there at the end, where all through the rehearsals it looked like he was itching to pick his nose.

 09 Poland

-B: “Morał z tego taki jest że / Nie spodobał się rycerz jej” – hardly a moral, more a statement of the bleeding obvious.
-One that underscores the slight creepiness of the song generally.
-I don’t think we’ll be seeing The Legend of Peacock Feather in the Little Golden Book series any time soon: it’s aiming for fairytale, and more or less gets there, but it’s very dark stuff.
+B: “Morał z tego taki jest że / Nie spodobał się rycerz jej” – hardly a moral, more a statement of the bleeding obvious, and one which underscores the slight creepiness of the song at that.
+I don’t think we’ll be seeing The Legend of Peacock Feather in the Little Golden Book series any time soon: it’s aiming for fairytale, and more or less gets there, but it’s grimmer than Grimm.

-V: How… mysterious this all is.
-Marcin’s lush, the outfits are gorgeous and the whole thing’s a vocal triumph.
+V: How... mysterious this all is.
+Our lead looks lush, the outfits are gorgeous and the whole thing’s a vocal triumph.
 But then the direction, both literally and metaphorically, gets very strange and you don’t really know what you’re meant to do with it.
-(I love the way he screams and jumps up and down in the green room afterwards like a kid who’s had too much sugar!)
+I love the way

 10 Belgium